vitor251093/KHMelonMix/HOW_TO_PLAY.md

 8. Now you just need to launch the Melon Mix app, and open the desired NDS file with it;
 9. The next steps are only necessary if you are launching Melon Mix for the first time;
     1. Open the Days/ReCoded NDS file with the Melon Mix (you **MUST** open the NDS file **BEFORE** following the next steps, otherwise they won't work), and then:
-    2. Press **Config -> Plugin settings** to configure the Melon Mix according to your personal preferences.
-We recommend keeping "Automatically map joysticks" enabled;
+    2. Press **Config -> Plugin settings** to configure the Melon Mix according to your personal preferences;
-    3. If you don't want your controllers to be mapped automatically, press **Config** -> **Input and hotkeys** to configure the controls (recommended mappings at the "Recommended controller binds" guide below);
+    3. If you plan to play with a keyboard, or you don't want your game controllers to be mapped automatically, press **Config** -> **Input and hotkeys**, disable "Automatically map joysticks for this game", and then configure the controls (recommended mappings at the "Recommended controller binds" guide below).

 ## Windows (from the 1.5+2.5 collection) (Steam only)